Learning outcomes are the knowledge, skills, attitudes and habits of mind that students take with them from a learning experience (Suskie, 2009).

 - Students articulate long-term academic, career, and life goals.

-- Students demonstrate an understanding of how to achieve balance between education, work & leisure time.
+- Students demonstrate an understanding of how to achieve balance between education, work and leisure time.

 - Students integrate educational information related to personal health and wellness in support of accomplishing their goals.

 - Students demonstrate the ability to develop and maintain satisfying interpersonal relationships.

 The Learning Outcomes and Assessment Committee (LOAC) includes representatives from each of the units within the Division of Student Life Programs and Services.
 The LOAC was formed in 2008 to develop the learning outcomes and assessment plan for the Division.
 The committee continues to meets regularly to refine learning outcomes, discuss assessment plans and identify staff professional development needs with regard to assessment.

 Adam Kuhn - Student and Campus Community Development (Co-Chair)

 Jeff Burrow – Manager, Assessment & Analysis (Co-Chair)